-If using FileStore, then recommended file system is XFS, due to its stability, ability to handle extreme storage sizes, and its intrinsic ability to deal with the significant sizes of the extended attributes required by Ceph.
+The storage forms of Ceph (object, block, or filesystem) can use a filesystem for storage.
+For production use of Ceph, XFS is currently the recommended filesystem option due to its stability, ability to handle extreme storage sizes, and its intrinsic ability to deal with the significant sizes of the extended attributes required by Ceph.

 The nodes that run OSDs are typically regular nodes.
-Within the nodes, the storage devices used by FileStore OSDs automatically have their filesystems configured to be of the XFS type during the installation of Ceph with Bright Cluster Manager.
+Within the nodes, the storage devices used by the OSDs automatically have their filesystems configured to be of the XFS type during the installation of Ceph with Bright Cluster Manager.

-Use Of datanode For The Protection Of Ceph Data
+Use Of datanode For Protection Of OSD Data